 In 2009 after two seasons with Sale in the Guinness Premiership, McAlister returned to New Zealand, where he re-signed with North Harbour and the Blues, with the intention of regaining his place in the national side.
 He appeared for the All Blacks as a substitute for Stephen Donald against France in Wellington on 20 June 2009.

 From August 2011, McAlister plays for Stade Toulousain in France’s Top 14 championship.

 On his first season with Toulouse, he won the Bouclier de Brennus, in which he played a crucial role in it, marking all of his team’s points during both semi-final and final.

-The abito lungo in pizzo con rose elisabetta franchi Classic All Blacks is a rugby union team made up of players from the New Zealand men’s rugby team.
+The abito lungo blu pizzo Classic All Blacks is a rugby union team made up of players from the New Zealand men’s rugby team.

 It is not an official national team of New Zealand.
 First put together in 2007, the team has played Japan three times, English Premiership side Leicester Tigers and ‘classic’ teams from France and Australia.